isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-papers-from-the-past-the-lee-family-archives.md

 The collection also includes documents pertaining to other important Chinese business leaders in Singapore and Malaya, such as Lim Peng Siang, Chan Kang Swi and Chee Bong Quee, as well as the Lee family’s correspondences with British officials and merchants and even members of the Malay royalty.

 <img style="width: 650px; height: 400px;" src="/images/Vol-14-issue-3/papers-from-the-past/PastPapers5.JPG">
 <div style="background-color: white;">The original Ocean Building erected in 1866 at the corner of Collyer Quay and Raffles Quay was demolished to make way for this second Ocean Building that was completed in 1923.
-The StraitsnSteamship Company was located in this building, 1920s. <i>Courtesy of National Archives of Singapore.</i></div>
+The Straits Steamship Company was located in this building, 1920s. <i>Courtesy of National Archives of Singapore.</i></div>

 Apart from business documents, the collection also offers a rich resource of primary research materials on other aspects of Singapore’s history – such as the correspondences and records of the Lee family during World War II documenting the conditions, deprivation and strategies for survival during this period.